-Skip to content
+Skip to main content

 BRIDGEPORT NONPROFITS & SMALL BUSINESSES ENCOURAGED TO APPLY

-BRIDGEPORT, CT – The City of Bridgeport announced today that it is making $25 Million available to Bridgeport small businesses and non-profit organizations through the American Rescue Plan.
+Bridgeport, CT – The City of Bridgeport announced today that it is making $25 Million available to Bridgeport small businesses and non-profit organizations through the American Rescue Plan.
 This first release of funding is part of the $110 million awarded to Bridgeport as part of the American Rescue Plan to respond to the negative impacts of the COVID-19 pandemic.

 Earlier this summer, the City of Bridgeport sought public input on how to spend the American Rescue Plan Act funds through a public comment period, consisting of a community input survey— which ran for three weeks in June— and a public hearing before the City Council on June 15th.
 The survey and public hearing were designed to ensure that the allocation of the ARP funds appropriately reflects the priorities of the Bridgeport community.
 The City is now seeking proposals from small businesses and non-profits in the following areas: